yusuf-328/pyCalculator/README.md

 # pyCalculator
-This calculator allows readers to input two numbers  and an operator such as addition, substration, division, and muitiplication while the calculator performs the operation for eaxample, if a user inputs 2+2 , it outputs 4 if a user inputs 5 * 5 , it outputs 25
+This calculator allows readers to input two numbers  and an operator such as addition, substration, division, and muitiplication while the calculator performs the operation. for eaxample, if a user inputs 2+2 , it outputs 4. if a user inputs 5 * 5 , it outputs 25.
-6/3, outputs 2
+6/3, outputs 2 .

+feel free to explore my mini-calculator